radareorg/radare2-book/basic_commands/comparing_bytes.md

-## Comparing bytes
+## Comparing Bytes

-You can compare data using the `c` command.
-It accepts an input in various formats and compares the input against the bytes in the current seek.
+`c` (short for "compare") allows you to compare arrays of bytes from different sources.
+The command accepts input in a number of formats, and then compares it against values found at current seek position.

     [0x00404888]> c?
     |Usage: c[?dfx] [argument]